 One notices first the avoided level crossings at different frequencies: 21.7 GHz and 19.5 GHz on qubit A (top), and 18.5 GHz and 17.5 GHz on qubit B (bottom).
 We attribute them to the coupling between the qubits and two level systems in their environment.
 The shape of the avoided crossings, and in particular the horizontal black lines, indicates that the resonance frequency of the TLSs does not depend on the flux.
-Moreover, the TLSs coupled to qubit A and to qubit B have different resonance frequencies $\nu{TLS}$ and different coupling frequency $\nu{cc,TLS}$ , which indicates that the qubits are probably coupled to microscopic degrees of freedom.
+Moreover, the TLSs coupled to qubit A and to qubit B have different resonance frequencies ν{TLS} and different coupling frequency $\nu{cc,TLS}$, which indicates that the qubits are probably coupled to microscopic degrees of freedom.
 We have calculated the transition frequencies of the system using a model consisting in two coupled qubits and two TLSs, each of them being coupled to one qubit (see Fig. G.1).
 The fact that qubits are not coupled to the same TLS and the large values of the coupling frequencies between qubit and TLS (about 600 MHz - 800 MHz) indicate that the TLSs are localized in the vicinity of the qubit and are strongly coupled to the qubit.
-As a coupling frequency between two qubits in the 100 MHz range requires having large islands (few $\mu m^2$ ) and small gap between them (100 nm200 nm), we attribute the TLSs to defects localized in the oxide barrier of the Josephson junction, where the electric field is maximum.
-These observations are similar to the one obtained in phase qubit experiment [47, 108].
+As a coupling frequency between two qubits in the 100 MHz range requires to have large island (few μm^2) and small gap between them (100 nm-